-The study of interactions between the soil microorganisms is important to understand the dynamics of processes that characterize the relationships between soil and plants in the biosphere.
+ABSTRACT: The study of interactions between the soil microorganisms is important to understand the dynamics of processes that characterize the relationships between soil and plants in the biosphere.
 Research on such biological interactions and its influences in the development and production of plant species have contributed to the understanding of rhizosphere biology and its implications in the development of modern quality and ecologically correct agriculture.
 Among these interactions, involving rhizobacteria and arbuscular mycorrhizal fungi (AMF) are of particular interest in the function of the interfaces between the AMF, the soil and the plant.
-Spinach is a low grass originating in the center and southwest of Asia, belonging to the family of Amarantáceas, whose leaves are edible.
-It is an annual plant, which grows up to about 30 cm tall.
-The objective of this work was to evaluate the influence of the inoculation of diazotrophic bacteria in the mycorrhizal community in spinach.
+Allium schoenoprasum, popularly known as scallions, french chives or chives in Portugal, is a plant originating in Europe.
+The objective of this work was to evaluate the influence of the inoculation of diazotrophic bacteria in the mycorrhizal community in chives.
 The experiment was installed in the second half of 2016 in the experimental area of the Evangelical College of Goianésia (FACEG).
-The experimental design was entirely randomized design, with 4 replications, consisting of the treatments: control, inoculation of Azspirillum brasilense, bovine dung and Azospirillum and cattle manure.
-A Rhizospheric soil collection was conducted before the end of the culture cycle.
+The experimental design was entirely randomized design, with 4 replications, consisting of the treatments: control, inoculation of Azspirillum brasilense, bovine dung and azospirillum and cattle manure.
+A rhizospheric soil collection was conducted before the end of the culture cycle.
 The spore density was determined by the damp sieving method, the mycorrhizal colonization rate was determined by the discoloration of roots and technique of insertion of the quadrants and the gender identification was performed by comparison of morphological characteristics with the Invam database.
-The test of Scott Knot was carried out with 5% probability with the Assistat program.
+The test of Scott Knot was used with 5% probability with the Assistat program.
 There was no significant minimal difference in the density values of the colonization rate mycorrhizal among the treatments investigated.
-The genera Glomus, Diversispora, Acaulospora and Claroideglomus were identified in all treatments.
-The genus Scutellospora was identified only in the treatment with manure application.
+The genera Glomus Acaulospora and Diversispora were found in all treatments.
+The genus Sclerocystis was found in the control treatments and with the application of Azospirilum and the genus Scutellospora was found only in the treatment with manure application.